krimuru9336/AI5109-Distributed-Applications/Module 5/README.md

 4. **Run the Application:**
    - Run the application on an emulator or physical Android device to test the registration, login, and messaging functionalities.

-## Future Enhancements
+## Futures added In Module 5

 - **Multimedia Support:**

-  - Enhance messaging functionality to support multimedia elements, including videos and GIFs.
+  - Enhanced the messaging functionality to support multimedia elements, including videos and GIFs.

-- **User Profiles:**

-  - Implement user profiles with additional details and customization options.

 - **Group Chat:**
-  - Extend the application to support group chat functionality.
+  - Extended the application to support group chat functionality.

 ## Notes